danvk/aoc2023/README.md

 ## Day by day

+This is pretty confusing.
+Why am I segfaulting?

+    Segmentation fault at address 0x104b7c024
+    Panicked during a panic.
+Aborting.

 ### Day 15 (29290 / 25436)

 Today was straightforward.
 Part 2 wasn't hard and didn't require much thought, just care to follow the instructions.